-Summer is almost here… it’s time for outdoor fun, it’s time for a refreshing Hibiscus Sangria with mango, mandarin, lime and Cava (sparkling wine), to make it fizzy!
+Summer is almost here… it’s time for outdoor fun, for a refreshing Hibiscus Sangria with mango, mandarin, lime and Cava (sparkling wine) to make it fizzy!

-I’ve seen a recipe not long ago of “agua de Jamaica”, a simple juice made by infusing hibiscus leaves and sugar, then cool it and voila!
-The picture looked so yummy, and I thought, those flower are so pretty… they must taste pretty good too.
-Well, I found some hibiscus leaves in the market, tried as a simple tea… without any sugar… wasn’t tasty like they looked… I was shocked by how unpleasant that infusion was… then I had little Stevia (0 calorie sugar) and cooled it overnight.
-Wow! the difference it makes with a bit of sugar sometimes… It went from 0 to 1000!
+I saw a recipe not long ago of “Agua de Jamaica,” a simple juice made by infusing hibiscus leaves and sugar, then cooling it and voila!
+The picture looked so yummy, and I thought, those flowers are so pretty… they must taste good too.
+Well, I found some hibiscus leaves in the market and tried them as a simple tea… without any sugar… wasn’t tasting as they looked… I was shocked by how unpleasant that infusion was… then I had little Stevia (0 calorie sugar) and cooled it overnight.
+Wow!
+The difference it makes with a bit of sugar sometimes… It went from 0 to 1000!
 Same goes for this Hibiscus Sangria!

-Hibiscus leaves have many health benefits, it help control your blood pressure, by lowering the LDL and increase the HDL which means; it helps your heart stay strong.
-Also, it’s used in many diets because of its great properties of helping to keep the weight off, it’s a good inflammatory and diuretic, even help to increase libido, etc. End of story: it’ s a magic flower!
+Hibiscus leaves have many health benefits; they help control your blood pressure by lowering the LDL and increasing the HDL, which helps your heart stay strong.
+Also, it’s used in many diets because of its great properties of helping to keep the weight off; it’s a good inflammatory and diuretic, and it even helps to increase libido, etc. End of story: it’s a magic flower!
 We should all get to know better.
-So this is my number one, healthier factor in this Sangria and also, I add instead of red wine a “Cava” sparkling wine (Sparkling wine) which, also cuts the amount of calories.
+So this is my number one healthier factor in this Sangria, and also I add a “Cava” sparkling wine (Sparkling wine) instead of red wine, which also cuts the number of calories.

-The sangria preparation isn’t one easy one, if you do it the right way… It takes a maceration time of your fruits first.
-Which means, you’ll have to plan to make it ahead.
-There is some express ways of doing Sangria, but maceration I believe make the difference!
-For this version, I’ macerate with the tea and Grand Marnier the fruit and add the wine last minute to keep it fuzzy.
+The traditional sangria preparation is easy if you do it the right way… It takes time for the fruits to give up all their succulent flavours and merge.
+This means you’ll have to plan to make this Sangria ahead of time and give it time to macerate.
+There are some expressways for doing Sangria, but maceration, I believe, makes the difference!
+For this version, I’ll macerate with the tea and Grand Marnier the fruits and add the wine last minute to keep it fizzy.

 - a big pitcher